Susros/NUesc/nuesc-pi/README.md

 Replace [SOUND_ID] with the ID of sound event to detect.
 Once the Pi detects that sound, the LED will light up on the board.

-## Future Work
+## Disclaimer

-Currently, the sounds are not being analysed in real-time.
-The Pi records a sound, then extract the feature and predict the sound event.
+Currently, sounds are not being analysed in real-time.
+The Pi records a sound, then extracts the features and predicts the sound event.
 After all that, the Pi will start recording the sound for next prediction.

-So, the future work will include improving the Pi to be able to detect the sound in real time.